Hildegarde: 1930s and 1940s

-She was once referred to as a "luscious, hazel-eyed Milwaukee blonde who sings the way Garbo looks".
-During the peak of Hildegarde's popularity in the 1930s and 1940s, she was booked in cabarets and supper clubs at least 45 weeks a year.
-Her recordings sold in the hundreds of thousands, and her admirers ranged from soldiers during World War II to King Gustaf VI Adolf of Sweden and the Duke of Windsor.
+In the 1930s and 1940s, Hildegarde appeared in cabarets and supper clubs for up to 45 weeks a year.
+Her records sold in the hundreds of thousands, and her admirers ranged from soldiers during World War II to King Gustaf VI Adolf of Sweden and the Duke of Windsor.
 On some of her recordings, she was accompanied by band leader Carroll Gibbons.
-During most of the 1940s she appeared on Raleigh Room, an NBC Radio program.
+During the 1940s she appeared on Raleigh Room, an NBC Radio program.